-Each year, the British Mycological Society offers a number of bursaries for undergraduate students to assist with projects within UK or Ireland universities or research institutes.
+The British Mycological Society offers a number of bursaries for undergraduate students to assist with projects within UK or Ireland universities or research institutes during their last summer vacation.
 As well as supporting mycology researchers with their investigations, the bursaries enable undergraduates nearing the end of their studies to spend a summer gaining experience and learning, and help encourage and promote appreciation and interest in fungal research.

 Applications must be submitted by the research Supervisor, and received by the end of April in the year applied for.
 Find out more about applying.

 Six bursaries have been awarded to a range of projects covering medical mycology, plant pathology, beverage production and fungal ecology.

 Brigid Wong will be supervised by Prof Martin Bidartondo (Imperial College London & Kew), Dr Jill Kowal (Kew), and Dr Jim Clarkson (Kew), contributing to a project developing methods for estimating and comparing carbon above- and belowground across habitat types.
 Brigid will be focusing on methods for measuring carbon content and biodiversity of mycorrhizal fungi in a meadow habitat.
 The aim is to evaluate arbuscular mycorrhizal fungi (AMF) roots by microscopically assessing presence/absence of AMF structures and comparing root samples collected in spring and summer 2022 across ten subplots.

 Implications of reduced sugar for yeast physiology and potential for drinks spoilage